 Across the busy 28th Street, you can find other strip malls with more shops.

-Head to south Boulder’s Table Mesa mall on South Broadway for more shopping options: in particular, outdoor shops like Neptune Mountaineering, Boulder Cycle Sport, Flatirons Running Inc. and Play It Again Sports.
+Head to south Boulder’s Table Mesa mall on South Broadway for more shopping options: in particular, outdoor shops like Neptune Mountaineering, Boulder Cycle Sport and Play It Again Sports.
 Score home goods at the Tuesday Morning chain.

 This is the place to shop in south Boulder, with more than 50 different businesses as well as a grocery store.
 Table Mesa also has great coffee (Cafe Sole) and beer (Southern Sun Brewery).
 The shopping center was built in the ‘60s but has undergone some renovations over the years.